-- Provide support to Elders, Knowledge Keepers and other resource people/organizations who offer teachings, mentorship, cultural activities and relationship building. - Support the building of relationships between families and the school through positive communication including but not limited to: home visits, phone calls, emails. - Support the coordination of meetings involving in-school administrators and/or school staff with families. - Support the organization of family and cultural events - Support families by monitoring daily student attendance and promote the benefits of regular attendance and education. - Support families with concerns regarding transportation, student programming needs, and other barriers to success. - Advocating for students and families by providing information to access supports which exist in the community.
+- Coordinate and provide support to Elders, Knowledge Keepers and other resource people/organizations to come into the school for teachings, mentorship, cultural activities & relationship building. - Build relationships between families and the school through increased contact, home visits, helping to coordinate meetings, working with in-school administrators and school staff to help organize family and cultural events - Support the coordination of meetings involving in-school administrators and/or school staff with families. - Support the organization of family and cultural events. - Working with families to increase student attendance through providing guidance regarding transportation issues, discussing student programming needs, and promoting the benefits of regular attendance/education. - Support families with concerns regarding transportation, student programming needs, and other barriers to success. - Advocating for students and families by providing information regarding various supports that exist in the community and helping to access these supports both in school and out.